-Vehicular access to the 81 houses would be taken from the western end of Brodie Road at the southern end of the housing site that is being developed by Taylor Wimpey.
+Vehicular access to the 240 residential units would be taken from the western end of Brodie Road at the southern end of the housing site that is being developed by Taylor Wimpey.
 Additionally, vehicular access would be taken from the A1 trunk road via the unclassified road that is immediately to the south of the site.